emedware/flat-diamond/README.md

 # Seclusion

-Another big deal of diamond inheritance is field conflicts.
+Another big deal of diamond inheritance is field and method conflicts.

 ## Easy case

-You write all the classes and, when remembering a `wingSpan`, you know that a plane is not a duck.
+You write all the classes and, when storing a `wingSpan`, you know that a plane is not a duck.
 You either have a plane wit a duck inside (property) or a duck that imitates a plane - but you don't confuse your `wingSpan`s.

 Don't make field conflicts.
 Just don't.